1885 County Antrim by-election: Result

+Later developments

-The Antrim seat itself was abolished for the 1885 election and divided into four single member divisions.
+The County Antrim constituency itself was abolished for the 1885 election and divided into four single-member divisions.
 Sinclair stood in North Antrim in a three-cornered contest but was not successful.

 The defeated O'Neill was luckier.
 He tried his hand in the new seat of Mid Antrim where he beat Sinclair's by-election helper Thomas Dickson.

 Sinclair did however return to the House of Commons at the 1886 general election as Liberal Unionist Party member for Falkirk Burghs in the central Scottish Lowlands.